Clinical Companion for Medical-Surgical Nursing - Elsevier eBook on VitalSource, 10th Edition

 Elsevier eBook on VitalSource

-Make this thoroughly updated, concise guide your go-to reference for medical-surgical clinicals!
-Corresponding to Medical-Surgical Nursing: Concepts for Interprofessional Collaborative Care, 10th Edition, from Ignatavicius, Workman, Rebar, and Heimgartner, the Clinical Companion is an easy-to-use, A-to-Z guide to more than 250 common medical-surgical conditions and their management.
+Choose this concise, go-to reference for your medical-surgical nursing students!
+Corresponding to Medical-Surgical Nursing: Concepts for Interprofessional Collaborative Care, 10th Edition, from Ignatavicius, Workman, Rebar, and Heimgartner, the Clinical Companion is a thoroughly updated, easy-to-use, A-to-Z guide to more than 250 common medical-surgical conditions and their management.
 This portable resource features a strong focus on the Concepts and Exemplars identified in the "Iggy" textbook, along with updated content cross-referenced to the main text.
-Emphasizing interprofessional collaborative care, this clinical companion is sure to become your most trusted clinical reference.
+Emphasizing interprofessional collaborative care, this clinical companion is sure to become your students’ most trusted clinical reference.

 - UNIQUE!
 Concepts for Interprofessional Collaborative Care section reflects the emphasis on Concepts in the Ignatavicius textbook and provides students with a quick reference to essential nursing and health Concepts for effective clinical practice.